Got some project size specifications you need to abide by? You came to the right place!

 Whether it's installing as much power as possible within a designated area, trying to reach a target capacity, or having to abide by certain delivery point limitations, pvDesign can do all three!

 So, you have just decided that you want to install as much power as possible inside your defined plot area.
 Well, say no more!
-In pvDesign's Electrical tab, you'll simply have to select the Maximum Capacity option as shown in the image below.
+In pvDesign's Layout tab, you'll simply have to select the Maximum Capacity option as shown in the image below.

 Secondary Inverter and configuration of power stations